Govt approves Rs 3,000 crore project for Paradip port | Headlines

 He said the port after the project can easily handle very large vessels for which 18 metre draft is required and these ship can dock here resulting in reduction in logistics cost.
 The minister said this was the need of the hour to boost EXIM trade in the current global competitive environment and will provide employment to lakhs of people.

-He said based on the prime minister's stress on ''waste to best'', it has also been decided to sell the dredging material and dredging material worth Rs 86 crore have already been sold..
+He said based on the prime minister's stress on ''waste to best'', it has also been decided to sell the dredging material and dredging material worth Rs 86 crore have already been sold.
+Ports, Shipping and Waterways Ministry in a statement said the project approved by the CCEA pertains to 'deepening and optimization of inner harbour facilities including development of western dock on build, operate and transfer (BOT) basis under Public-Private Partnership (PPP)mode to handle cape size vessels at Paradip Port'.

+''The estimated cost of the project is Rs 3,004.63 crore.
+This includes development of the new Western Dock on BOT basis and capital dredging by the selected concessionaire at a cost of Rs 2,040 crore and Rs 352.13 crore respectively; and Paradip Port's investment will be to the tune of Rs 612.50 crore towards providing Common Supporting Project Infrastructure.
+It said the proposed project envisages facilities to handle cape size vessels by the selected BOT concessionaire with an ultimate capacity of 25 MTPA (million tonnes per annum) in two phases of 12.50 MTPA each.

+The concession period shall be 30 years from the date of award of concession.
+Paradip Port Trust (Concessioning Authority) shall provide the common supporting project infrastructure works like breakwater extension & other ancillary works to facilitate handling of cape size vessels.
+The statement said on commissioning of the project, it shall cater to the requirement of coal & limestone imports besides export of granulated slag & finished steel products considering the large number of steel plants established in the hinterland of Paradip Port.
+The project will also facilitate de-congestion of the port, reduce sea freight making coal imports cheaper, and boost the industrial economy in the hinterland of the port leading to creation of job opportunities.

 - READ MORE ON: